crehctyi/complete-rebuild-2025/README.md

 - Built a calculator using a C++ class
 - Practiced using methods for math operations
 - Used object-oriented design in a simple context
+# Week 5

+## – Day 1 - July 17
+- Learned how to write user data to a file
+- Practiced reading that data back using `ifstream`
+- Used `getline()` and file handling logic